axm5507/ScratchGPT/README.md

-# My GPT — Built from Scratch
+# ScratchGPT

 > Assembled from the NeetCode ML course on [NeetCode.io](https://neetcode.io)
 > Built by **Arjun Manikandan** on April 21, 2026

-Every file in this project is code I wrote and submitted while completing the NeetCode ML course.
+Every file in this project is code I wrote and submitted while learning about Machine Learning.
 The problems progressively build from gradient descent fundamentals all the way to a working GPT.

 ## Project Structure